Bridges helps No. 4 Villanova defeat No. 12 Gonzaga

-Gonzaga (7-2) was led by Zach Norvell Jr.’s 22 points.
-Josh Perkins added 16 points with five rebounds and five assists.
+Gonzaga (7-2) was led by Zach Norvell Jr.’s career-high 22 points.
+Josh Perkins added 16 points with six rebounds and four assists.

 Two of the Bulldogs’ starters -- guard Silas Melson and forward Johnathan Williams -- fouled out with more than four minutes left and Villanova leading 77-63.

-Villanova, which shot 51.7 percent from the field, was 10 for 21 from 3-point range, struggled at the free-throw line by making 18 of 27.
+Villanova, which shot 51.7 percent from the field, was 10 for 21 from 3-point range, but the Wildcats struggled at the free-throw line by making 18 of 27.

 Despite Brunson picking up his fourth foul with 9:05 remaining and Villanova leading 62-50, the Wildcats went up 70-55 with 6:46 left.